agenticsorg/agentics-wiki/README.md

-# This repository is not for code.
+# This repository is for a wiki, not code.

 See instead, the [https://github.com/agenticsorg/agentics-wiki/wiki]